 It is recommended to seek professional advice from a lawyer or accountant to ensure that you comply with all legal requirements and regulations when setting up a proprietary limited company in NSW.

-What Are the Ongoing Requirements of a Proprietary Limited Company?
+#3 Ongoing Requirements of a Proprietary Limited Company

 Complying with ongoing requirements is essential for a proprietary limited company in NSW to maintain its legal status and enjoy the benefits of the business structure.
 Failure to comply with these requirements can result in penalties, fines, and legal action against the company and its directors.
 The ongoing requirements of a proprietary limited company in NSW include: